euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Internally, the execution context stores a `batchDepth` value that increases each time a batch is started and decreases when it ends.
 Only once it decreases to the initial value of `0` do the deferred checks get performed.
 Nesting batches is useful because otherwise calling contracts from a batch that themselves want to defer checks would be more complicated, and these contracts would need two code-paths: one that defers and one that doesn't.

-The previous value of `onBehalfOfAddress` is stored in a local "cache" variable and is subsequently restored after invoking the target contract.
-This ensures that contracts can rely on the `onBehalfOfAddress` at all times when `msg.sender` is the CVP.
+The previous value of `onBehalfOfAccount` is stored in a local "cache" variable and is subsequently restored after invoking the target contract.
+This ensures that contracts can rely on the `onBehalfOfAccount` at all times when `msg.sender` is the CVP.
 However, they can not necessarily rely on this value not changing when they invoke user-controllable callbacks (because they could created a nested context).

-#### checksInProgressLock
+#### checksLock

 Although the `checkAccountStatus` function is invoked with `staticcall`, the `checkVaultStatus` is invoked with `call`.
 This allows vaults to record end-of-batch data summaries in its storage (ie net token in/out flows).

 However, if a vault (or something it invokes) calls back into the CVP at this point, an inconsistent state of the deferal checks could be observed.
-To prevent this, the `checksInProgressLock` mutex is locked while the CVP is resolving the account and vault status check sets.
+To prevent this, the `checksLock` mutex is locked while the CVP is resolving the account and vault status check sets.

 #### impersonateLock